How To Grow, Harvest, And Cook With Basil

 Why Do Pine Nuts Cost So Much?

 Here is why the price of pine nuts is so high.
 The pinecones grow on about 100 species of pine trees around the world.
 The climb to get them is about 100 feet!
-The trees begin to produce at about 25 to 50 years old, and they bloom once every two years.
+The trees begin to produce at about 25 to 50 years old and bloom once every two years.
 It gets worse; the season lasts only 20 days to two months.
 Then you wait about two weeks before you can thresh the nuts, and then you need to process them fast!

 So keep them in the freezer and enjoy them; they are really special!